StarRocks/starrocks/docs/sql-reference/sql-statements/data-definition/ALTER MATERIALIZED VIEW.md

 - Alter the name of an asynchronous materialized view.
 - Alter the refresh strategy of an asynchronous materialized view.
 - Alter the status of an asynchronous materialized view to active or inactive.
-- Perform atomic exchange between two asynchronous materialized views.
+- Perform an atomic swap between two asynchronous materialized views.
 - Alter the properties of an asynchronous materialized view.

   You can use this SQL statement to alter the following properties: